Planning for a disaster

 Livestock and lifestyle block animals

-Checklists for types of emergencies from the Ministry for Primary Industries
+Checklists for specific emergencies from the Ministry for Primary Industries

 The NZVA’s role in emergencies

-- provide advice on where veterinary treatment can be obtained
+• provide advice on where veterinary treatment is available

-- aid in alleviating animal suffering through the coordination of the provision of advice, feeding, relocation, or sheltering of animals during and after an emergency
+• help alleviate animal suffering by coordinating veterinary advice, feeding, relocation or sheltering of animals during and after an emergency